Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A greeting addressing the hiring manager by name

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

-- Providing a professional closing and your contact details
+- A closing and contact information

-Here’s an example how to write a resume:
+Here’s an example of how to write a resume:

-I am writing to convey my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and knowledgeable [Your field] I am convinced that I would be a great fit for this position.
+I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an extremely skilled and experienced person in your field I am confident that I will be the perfect candidate for this job.

 I thank you for considering my application.
-I am looking forward to hearing from you.
+I look forward to having a conversation with you.

 Sincerely,